YRNEHENRY/AI_Project/README.md

 Territory is a high school project aiming at running an AI trained with Q-function on a game running online with Flask.

 ## Installations
-To keep this project running, you will need 3 elements : python, flask and sqlalchemy.
+To keep this project running, you will need 2 elements : SQLite and the `requirements.txt`.

+### SQLite
+The project is running with a database.
+So, first of all, you will download SQLite at this link : https://www.sqlite.org/index.html

+### Requirements.txt
+By running our file, the required extensions will install themselves.

+If the requirements file does not work, follow these steps to install them manually...

+### Requirements.txt doesn't work
-### Python
+#### Python
 The projet is running with python.
-So first of all, you will need to download it at this link : https://www.python.org/downloads/
+So, you will need to download it at this link : https://www.python.org/downloads/
 <br>Now that python is ready, we will need one last element for our future installations: `pip install`.
 <br>Open you're terminal and write this line :

     python get-pip.py
 This command will allow us to install the pip command.
 This command is used to install, from the console, various python frameworks.

-### Flask
+#### Flask
 The first framework we will use is Flask.
 Flask is an open-source framework in web and python.
 This one will allow us to run a web server using python.
 <br>To install Flask, you will, always in the terminal, launch this pip command line:

     pip install Flask
-### SqlAlchemy
+#### SqlAlchemy
 Then, to run our database, we will need SQLAlchemy.
 As before you will just need to use this command:

     pip install -U Flask-SQLAlchemy
-### The github repository
+#### The github repository
 Finally, all you need to do is clone or download our project and running our `run.py` file !